CMS-Enterprise/eks-core/qa_testing/documentation/readme.md

 ## QA Python Libraries

 The QA Testing Framework self contains all the necessary python modules and by running the _**run_qa_python.sh**_ command the framework will generate a python virtual environment and pull down any necessary dependencies.
-Tab complete functinoality is also added so by calling _**run_qa_python.sh**_ and then using tab complete a list of available python scripts can be called.
+Tab complete functionality is also added so by calling _**run_qa_python.sh**_ and then using tab, a complete list of available python scripts can be called.

 The virtual environment will be created in the `<repor-root>/qa_testing/.venv_qa_testing` directory and all the dependencies will be defined in the `<repor-root>/qa_testing/python/requirements.txt`